Sprint's trick to making money: A year of free of service

 Sprint is finally back in black.

 The nation's fourth-largest wireless customer has posted a quarterly profit for the first time in three years.
-The company also added a net 61,000 new customers in its fiscal first quarter, although that was a significant drop from a year ago.
+In its fiscal first quarter, the company also added a net 61,000 new customers, although that was a significant drop-off from a year ago.

 "This represents the progress of a turnaround journey that has delivered improvements in postpaid phone and prepaid customer growth, a return to top-line growth, and a significantly transformed cost structure," CEO Marcelo Claure said in a statement Tuesday.

 The company pulled out all the stops this past quarter.
 In mid-June, it began offering a year of unlimited data for free to anyone willing to switch to its service.
-The following week, Sprint's prepaid arm, Virgin Mobile, said it will sell a year of service for $1 -- and only offer Apple iPhones.
+The following week, Sprint's pre-paid arm, Virgin Mobile, said it would provide a year of service for $1 -- and only sell iPhones.

-The deals underscore the fact that it's a pretty sweet time to be a wireless customer.
-Verizon is trumpeting a competitive unlimited-data plan, and AT&T is throwing in HBO for free.

-Sprint has the extra challenge of convincing customers that its network is better than it used to be and that the improvements are worth a second look.
-Hence, the aggressive promotions.

 A Sprint spokesman wasn't available for comment on any potential deal.